OpenCDI/gentoo-builder/README.md

 make install
 ```

-# Build your own packages with genbuci
+# Build your own packages with genbu

 ```
 export DOCKERFILE_PATH=/path/to/Dockerfile-CI
-cibuild
+genbu-ci
 ```

 It builds genbu builder image and also build portage packages within a new builder container.